sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 inside of it?
 Good questions.
 You'll get to see some of `Dist::Zilla`'s more powerful templating features as we reveal the answer.

-To being answering these questions, take a look inside the `profile.ini` file.
+To answer these questions, we'll start by taking a look inside the `profile.ini` file.
 The last section of the file has the following lines:

 ```